 President John Kingsmill explains a program launched late last fall, called Born in B.C., Raised in the Okanagan, which is a value chain to promote and market new varieties of B.C. fruit.

 Currently, the Salish variety of apple, known until a few months ago as SPA 493, and Nicola, are also part of the program.

 Both are also Gala and Splendour crosses from the PARC breeding program.

 Kingsmill explains that the value chain concept is very collaborative, with everyone from grower to retailer involved.

 “They’ve all got some skin in the game,” explains Kingsmill.

 He sees this program as complementary to the supply chain, which is controlled by retailers and is commodity-driven, and he expects ultimately to see new varieties transitioning from the Born in B.C. program, into the mainstream, once they’ve developed a following.

 Kingsmill anticipates that will result in more growers growing more Auroras, producing more income from budwood royalties for PICO.

 Those Okanagan orchardists already growing Aurora have discovered they have to take more than the usual care in growing and handling this apple to avoid causing cosmetic damage.

-After touring the Auvil plant, they now know some of the measures that can be taken in washing, sorting, packing and shipping the little yellow apple that will help prevent it from reaching the grocery store looking like it’s been in a traffic accident.
+After touring the Auvil plant, they now know some of the measures that can be taken in washing, sorting, packing and shipping the little yellow apple that will help prevent it from reaching the grocery store looking like it’s been in a dog fight.